silentdiverchris/Archivist/README.md

 ## Slow volumes

-I mainly archive to external SSDs and HDDs but also to a set of MicroSD cards, which are pretty slow, so the system can be set up to only write to these slow volumes on an overnight run, or at the end of the week, say.
+I mainly archive to external SSDs and HDDs but also to a set of MicroSD cards, which are pretty slow but cheap for the capacity, fairly indestructable and handy to carry around and store in quantity.
+The system can be set up to only write to these slow volumes on an overnight run, or at the end of the week, say.

 See IsSlowVolume and ProcessSlowVolumes, below.